 Prayer is also a powerful tool to increase conversions, both in the hearts of believers and in the hearts of pagans and unbelievers.

-If Christians knew the power of prayer, we would cease to argue and quarrel with the people of this world and convert more souls to the Kingdom of God.
+If Christians only knew the power of prayer, we would cease to argue and quarrel with the people of this world, and convert more souls for the Kingdom of God.

 This final principle is a prayer of St. Paul: “that I may declare it boldly, as I ought to speak,” and it makes perfect sense.

 After fighting the same battle for years and years, it’s easy to get weary and burnt out.
-This is especially true for a spiritual battle where most of your progress is spiritual, and you have very little physical “proof” to validate your work.
+This is especially true for a spiritual battle where most of your progress is spiritual and you very little physical “proof” to validate your work.

-The natural response of the human heart in a war like this is to lose faith and grow weary.
-It’s difficult to hold unto something you can’t see for a long time when everything around you is starting to look desolate.
+The natural response of the human heart in a war like this is loss of faith.
+It’s difficult to hold unto something you can’t see for a very long time when everything around you is starting to look desolate.

 That’s where your team comes in.

-The word for Church in Latin is Ecclesia, from the Greek Ekklēsia, which literally means the “gathering of those summoned.”
-It’s another reason the Church is sometimes called the “assembly.”
+The word for Church in Latin is Ecclesia, from the Greek Ekklēsia (ἐκκλησία), which literally means the “gathering of those summoned.”
+It’s another reason why the Church is sometimes called the “assembly.”